zenith3092/bitcoin_gambling_tell/README.md

 # bitcoin_gambling_predict
 ## Introduction
 Someone may launder money through bitcoin gambling.
 This project is to predict which addresses are gambling accounts.

+We divided these accounts into three kinds: pool, exchange, and gamebling.

 Users can refer to the results after predicting as the protect themselves from joining money laundering indirectly.

 ## Environment
 Python Versrion : 3.9+